Technus/TME1/README.md

 # Projects in solution

- - Abstractions - Where Interfaces and Enums are defined
+ - Abstractions - Where common Interfaces and Enums are defined
  - TestCommon - Where testing utilities reside

  - ServerTests - Where server tests are defined